 Scottish learner, Anja Johnston, had a hands-on educational experience in Kalix, Sweden in 2016 that led her to want to give back to her community.
 While studying Health and Social Care at North Highland College, Anja had the opportunity to experience education, work and emergency response in Sweden thanks to her college's Erasmus+ project.

-This trip gave Anja the chance to see an Accident and Emergency department in action, take part in drills with the local fire service and meet a group of young refugees who have moved to the area.
+The trip gave Anja the chance to see an Accident and Emergency department in action, take part in drills with the local fire service and meet a group of young refugees who moved to the area.

 Although she was nervous about spending time abroad outside her comfort zone, Anja didn't let her worries stop her from making the most of the experience.

 “I had just turned 19 and this was really my first experience of being away from home and independent for an extended period.